We call it the “divorce process” for good reason. It takes a while to end a marriage. But just how long does a divorce take in Oregon?

-Custody cases involve where the child lives, child support orders, visitation, decision making authority, and more.
-All of this should be laid out in a parenting plan.
+Custody cases must resolve where the child lives, child support orders, visitation, decision making authority, and more.
+All of this ultimately gets laid out in a parenting plan.
 Even if the two sides generally agree, it still takes a while to create this document.

 Related Reading: How Legal Marijuana Impacts Child Custody

 Over the course of a marriage, you accumulate property, assets, and debts.
 When you divorce, you divide all of this.
 The more you have to parse out, the longer it takes.

 It’s possible for this to go relatively smoothly.
 If you have a prenuptial agreement, you both agree on who gets what, or simply don’t have much to split up, it may happen quickly.